-Over the past few years, we have had three tragic incidents within the town border and one adjacent to the Town where pedestrians have been struck and resulted in fatalities.
-The Town has recently adopted the Vision Zero pledge, and we need legislative support to hold individuals accountable and ensure the infrastructure is in place to keep Bladensburg and Port Town residents safe.
+Over the past few years, we have had three tragic incidents within the town borders and one adjacent to the Town where pedestrians have been struck and resulted in fatalities.
+In Fall 2024, the Town has recently adopted the Vision Zero pledge, and we need legislative support to hold individuals accountable and ensure the infrastructure is in place to keep Bladensburg and Port Town residents safe.

 We also need safer routes for children and families.
 This will support the students and families around Bladensburg Elementary, where additional infrastructure is needed to provide these safe passages.
+The Town has worked collaboratively with SHA on key crossing funding has been spread thin.